microsoft/fluentui/packages/react-divider/Spec.md

   tokens?: RecursivePartial<DividerTokens>;

   /**
-   * A divider can justify the content.
-Center is default.
+   * Determines the alignment of the content within the divider.
+   * @defaultvalue 'center'
    */
   alignContent?: 'start' | 'end' | 'center';